 Pursuant to the Companies Law, the board of directors of an Israeli publicly-traded company is required to appoint a compensation committee comprised of at least three members, including all of the external directors of a company, and one of the external directors must serve as chairman of the committee.
-Additionally, a majority of the members of the Compensation Committee are required to be independent directors.
+A majority of the members of the Compensation Committee are required to be external directors and the rest of the members shall be members whose terms of service are as required under the Companies Law.
 Such compensation committee may not include:

-- the chairman of the company's board of directors; - a controlling shareholder or a relative of a controlling shareholder of the company (as each such term is defined in the Companies Law); or - any director employed by the company, by a controlling shareholder of the company or by any other entity controlled by a controlling shareholder of the company, or any director who provides services to the company on a permanent basis, to a controlling shareholder of the company or to any other entity controlled by a controlling shareholder of the company on a regular basis (other than as a member of the board of directors), or any other director whose main source of income derives from a controlling shareholder of the company.
+- · the chairman of the company's board of directors; - · a controlling shareholder or a relative of a controlling shareholder of the company (as each such term is defined in the Companies Law); or - any director employed by the company, by a controlling shareholder of the company or by any other entity controlled by a controlling shareholder of the company, or any director who provides services to the company on a permanent basis, to a controlling shareholder of the company or to any other entity controlled by a controlling shareholder of the company on a regular basis (other than as a member of the board of directors), or any other director whose main source of income derives from a controlling shareholder of the company.